SciML/Catalyst.jl/README.md

 ## Tutorials and Documentation

-A short 15 minute overview of Catalyst is available in the talk [Modeling Biochemical Systems with Catalyst.jl](https://www.youtube.com/watch?v=5p1PJE5A5Jw).
+A short 15 minute overview of Catalyst as of version 6 is available in the talk [Modeling Biochemical Systems with Catalyst.jl](https://www.youtube.com/watch?v=5p1PJE5A5Jw).

 For information on using the package, [see the stable